pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/.github/CONTRIBUTING.md

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE) (if it includes code changes) and under the terms of the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE) (if it includes documentation changes).
+**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE) (if it _includess code changes) and under the terms of the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE) (if it _includess documentation changes).

 ## Code guidelines